-Tesla Model Y: specs, price and reviews
+Tesla Model Y (2024) specs, price, ratings and reviews

 Electric mid-size SUV, technically related to the Model 3.